MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/admin-install.md

 ---
-title: "Set up ALM Accelerator for Power Platform using CoE CLI"
+title: "Set up ALM Accelerator for Power Platform"
 description: "Steps to do administrator install of the ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS